ahmedCoder12424/cse15l-lab-reports/Remote Login Tutorial.md

 2. __Change Password__

 After finding your cse15l account click on it to change the password.
-When it asks for your username and PID again, __ENTER YOUR CSE15L USERNAME NOT YOUR GENERAL USERNAME__
+When it asks for your username and PID again, __ENTER YOUR CSE15L USERNAME NOT YOUR GENERAL USERNAME__.
 After doing so, change your password. __Make sure to select NO__ for changing general Triton link account's password.

 3. __Wait__